-Apple will continue to fine-tune iOS 13 over weeks of successive betas, so it’s too early to deliver a verdict yet.
+Apple won't release the final version of iOS 13 to the public until Sept.
+19, so it’s too early to deliver a final iOS 13 review.
 However, we’ve been test driving the software over the last couple days, and if one thing’s clear, it’s that iOS 13 looks to inch Apple’s mobile operating system even closer to perfection.
 Here’s how the most noteworthy features are shaping up.

 Dark Mode has been arguably the most-requested addition to iOS, and with iOS 13 it finally arrives.
 Unsurprisingly, Apple’s execution with Dark Mode on iPhone and iPad is very consistent with the way the company approached the feature on macOS Mojave.

 Yes, it makes the general UI a frosty gray and gives all Apple’s first-party apps black backgrounds, but it can also be scheduled to only activate after sunset, or during a custom schedule you decide.
 This feature is also accompanied by four pairs of new abstract-looking wallpapers with light and dark flavors, and the system knows to switch between them depending on which theme is active.